apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 # Multiple Private States

-Multiple Private States is a feature that allows a GoQuorum node to have more than one private state.
+Multiple Private States is a feature that allows a GoQuorum node to manage more than one private state.
 The private states are separated logically in the shared database.
 This functionality lays the foundation for [supporting multiple tenants on a single node].

 ## Key Changes